akrentz6/RedShot/README.md

 - `info`: The search result's info section
 - `unread_messages`: The number of unread messages
 - `group`: The group the search result is in (if the search result is a chat)

+## Locators

+In the likely event that Whatsapp changes the structure of their website, issues may be fixed in the short term by manually overloading certain locators.
+Each locator is a tuple pair (by, by_str) which allow you to find elements in HTML by a certain characteristic (e.g. name, xpath, id, etc).

+`redshot.constants.Locator.set_locator(locator_name, locator)`: Updates a single locator (see the source code for the given locator name).
+Returns `True` if successful.

+`redshot.constants.Locator.set_locator(locators)`: Updates multiple locators by passing a `dict` of locator names and associated tuples.
+Returns a list of booleans.

 ## To Do List